mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 ## Recap
 DPK Enterprise is a powerful Kubernetes Distribution which is built on state of the art technologies like Kubernetes Cluster API.
 We ship 7 CAPI providers out of the box as part of the DKP product.
-This guide showed how easy the integration of additional CAPI providers looks like.
-You have the possibility to implement additional CAPI providers to DKP, deploy clusters and use the standardized toolset for enterprise grate day 2 operation on all of your CAPI valid Kubernetes clusters.
+This guide showed how easy the integration of additional CAPI providers is.
+You have the possibility to implement additional CAPI providers to DKP, deploy clusters, and use the standardized toolset for Enterprise grade day 2 operation on all of your CAPI valid Kubernetes clusters.

 The deployment of CAPI providers and clusters is declarative and based on YAML manifests, so it’s the perfect baseline to implement a GitOps approach.